Live Music Archive (etree.org)

 Please do not attempt to create your own collection, or to upload any of the band’s shows, in advance of receiving an emailed confirmation message from curators; such attempts may significantly complicate or delay the curators’ setup process.

 You can give as much or as little scope for archiving as you like.
-Some bands place limits on what can be hosted, and we can accommodate those.
+Some bands place limits on what can be hosted, and we can attempt to accommodate those.

-Archive Curators, volunteer fans who have proven to be in line with the spirit of this archive, will attempt to screen contributions for OK’d material only.
+Archive Curators, volunteer fans who have proven to be in line with the spirit of this archive, will work with you to remove any material that is not in line with your permission.

 At the same time you give the go-ahead, feel free to pass along any notes or policy links on your general taping/trading stance as well.